 Pyrolysis

-The feedstock pellets were pyrolyzed using a medium scale Biogreen® pyrolysis unit (2-10 kg biochar/hr) by ETIA Ecotechnologies, at temperatures between 500 and 800 C and 20 min residence time (Table 1) The pyrolysis gas was channeled into a double jacket, water-cooled condenser unit (10 °C) where pyrolysis condensate was collected through a liquid lock while the syngas was led further to a combustion chamber where it was combusted with propane at 800-900 ˚C before being released as exhaust through a chimney.
+The feedstock pellets were pyrolyzed using a medium scale Biogreen® pyrolysis unit (2-10 kg biochar hr-1) by ETIA Ecotechnologies, at temperatures between 500 and 800 ˚C and 20 min residence time (Table 1) The pyrolysis gas was channeled into a double jacket, water-cooled condenser unit (10 °C) where pyrolysis condensate was collected through a liquid lock while the syngas was led further to a combustion chamber where it was combusted with propane at 800-900 ˚C before being released as exhaust through a chimney.
 Gas emission measurements and samples were collected from the chimney during stable temperature conditions.

 Sampling and emission measurements